Butch (animated character)

-Butch (formerly known as Spike) is an animated cartoon character created by Tex Avery for Metro-Goldwyn-Mayer.
+Butch (formerly known as Spike) is an animated cartoon character created by American animator Tex Avery for Metro-Goldwyn-Mayer.
 Portrayed as an anthropomorphic Irish bulldog, the character was a recurring antagonist in the Droopy shorts, and appeared in his own series of solo shorts as well.

 History

 A prototype of Butch first appeared in the 1949 short Bad Luck Blackie directed by Tex Avery where he antagonises a small kitten.
 In this short, he was designed as a large grey bulldog with a spiky collar and a hench build similar to that of Spike from the Tom and Jerry shorts.
 He would officially debut in the same year in the short Wags to Riches in his finalised design, being tan colored and slightly more anthropomorphised, where he would take on the role as Droopy's rival.
 From there on, Avery would continue regularly pitting the character against Droopy as well as featuring him in his own shorts such as being pitted against Blackie Cat (The Counterfeit Cat, 1949 and Ventriloquist Cat, 1950), a gopher (Garden Gopher, 1951) and keeping watch of a sleeping bear (Rock-A-Bye Bear, 1952).
 His name was officially changed to Butch in 1955's Deputy Droopy as he was occasionally referred to as Spike.
-This change was made to avoid confusion with Spike from the Tom and Jerry cartoons (ironically the name Butch is also used in the Tom and Jerry Cartoons for the name of a rival alley cat).
+This change was made to avoid confusion with Spike from the Tom and Jerry cartoons (ironically the name Butch is also used in the Tom and Jerry cartoons for the name of a rival alley cat).
 All of the original 1940s and 1950s shorts were directed by Avery and Michael Lah at the Metro-Goldwyn-Mayer cartoon studio.
 Butch would not appear in new material again until Tom and Jerry: The Magic Ring in 2002.